The H Collective: Company history

 In 2020, THC opened in Berlin an office that would focus on film development and production, with Mark Rau as Europe CEO.
-In January 2022, THC signed a co-production deal with Inqisam Studio, a subcompany of Saudi Arabia's Nowaar Entertainment, to produce global films with a focus on the Arabic speaking market.
+In January 2022, THC signed a co-production deal with Inqisam Studios, a Saudi Arabian sub-company of Nowaar Entertainment, to co-invest and produce films and TV shows with a focus on the Arabic-speaking market but aimed at global audiences.
+In the past year, multiple executives left THC's Los Angeles office, which was being overseen by Kent Huang.